Randy Edwini-Bonsu: Eintracht Braunschweig

 On November 22, 2011, it was announced that Edwini-Bonsu had signed a contract with Eintracht Braunschweig through June 2013, after impressing in two friendlies while on trial, scoring a total of four goals.
 Edwini-Bonsu made his debut in Germany on February 5, 2012, in a 2–1 defeat to Eintracht Frankfurt, he came on as a second half sub for Mathias Fetsch.

 On March 4, 2012, Edwini-Bonsu made his home debut in a league game for Eintracht Braunschweig as a sub for Damir Vrančić (32nd minute).
 This substitution set the basics for Eintracht beating Hansa Rostock 3–2: Edwini-Bonsu initiated an attack that led to Braunschweig's second goal.
 In minute 79, Edwini-Bonsu was fouled which led to the final result by a directly converted free-kick from Nico Zimmermann.

 His good performance in this match got confirmed by Eintracht Braunschweig's fans who have voted him as the "Player of the Day".
 However, subsequently Edwini-Bonsu could not establish himself as a regular at the club, and his contract was not renewed at the end of the 2012–13 season.

 Stuttgarter Kickers

 After six months without a club, he signed for 3.
 Liga side Stuttgarter Kickers in January 2014.

 VfR Aalen

 After his contract had not been renewed, he moved to fellow leaguer VfR Aalen on June 30, 2015, signing a contract until 2017.

 FC Edmonton

 In November 2018, Edwini-Bonsu signed with Canadian Premier League club FC Edmonton.
 He made his debut for Edmonton on May 4 against Valour FC.
 On November 4, Edmonton announced Edwini-Bonsu would be leaving the club.
+He was regarded to have failed to establish himself as a regular starter while playing for them.